Step-by-Step Process for Selecting An EMI Filter

 - Power System: Utility power and power system configuration can vary from one country to another.
-Apart from standard single-phase, 3-phase delta, and 3-phase wye configurations, there are other special configurations such as split phase, corner grounded delta, hi-leg delta, etc. EMI filters are typically designed for single-phase, 3-phase delta, 3-phase wye, and DC circuits but these can be used in other configurations with proper selection or slight modifications.
+Apart from the standard single-phase, 3-phase delta, and 3-phase wye configurations, there are other special configurations such as split phase, corner grounded delta, hi-leg delta, etc. EMI filters are typically designed for single-phase, 3-phase delta, 3-phase wye, and DC circuits, but these can be used in other configurations with proper selection or slight modifications.
 The input power type must be identified, and a matching filter must be selected.
 For special configurations, contact the filter specialists for recommendations on standard filter options that can work in those setups and still meet the requirements.

 These parameters serve as a "first pass" in selecting the correct EMI filter.
 These will also help narrow down to fewer EMI filter options that are suitable for the specific application.
-The next steps are to further specify the application/system requirements and determine the best EMI filter for the application.
+The next steps are to specify the application/system requirements further and determine the best EMI filter for the application.

 Application and System Requirements

-The further down selection of the filter can be done based on the application and system needs.
+The further down selection of the filter can be made based on the application and system needs.
 These specific parameters will dictate which EMI filter might be a better choice.
 Some factors to consider include the following.

 - Equipment type: The type of equipment and its components can significantly impact the EMI filter selection.
 AC/DC converters, variable speed drives, appliances, industrial equipment, RF modules, medical equipment, and cabling.
 All these types of equipment can potentially require EMI filtering.
 A solution that works in one application might not work in the other due to unique performance, space, and interconnection requirements.
-Other characteristics of equipment electronics, such as switching frequencies, clock frequencies, harmonic spectrum bands, signal rise/fall times can significantly impact the emission profiles.
+Other characteristics of equipment electronics, such as switching frequencies, clock frequencies, harmonic spectrum bands, and signal rise/fall times, can significantly impact the emission profiles.

-The above selection process will be useful in down selecting filters that meet the electrical, operational, and application requirements.
+The above selection process will be useful in down-selecting filters that meet the electrical, operational, and application requirements.
 However, the most important role of a filter is to help the equipment meet conducted (and sometimes radiated) emissions requirements as directed by the applicable EMI regulation.
 The insertion loss performance of a filter is critical for equipment compliance.